 Dear families, I’m an author of fiction, poetry, essays, plays, and songs.
 To encourage creative writing during the school closures, I’d like to give back by inviting school-age students to participate in Mary Amato’s Poetry Post Challenge.
 Knowing that your work has an audience can be motivating.
 So, I invite school-age children, tweens, and teens to submit a poem to me.
-I will choose one poem every two weeks to feature by publishing it via video on my Instagram and Facebook pages with comments from me about why I chose the poem.
+I will choose one poem every two weeks (three poems in all) to feature by publishing it via video on my Instagram and Facebook pages with comments from me about why I chose the poem.

 Here are the rules.

 1. Write a poem.
 Take your time.
 Read it aloud many times and revise it so that it is the best it can be.
 Check your spelling.
 I’m going to repeat: take your time.

 2. Reading your poem to someone else can be a great way to test out your poem.

 3. A parent (regardless of your age), must send the poem in the body of an email message using the parent’s email, following steps 4 and 5.

 4. A parent must use this subject heading in the email: POEM AGE __(YOUR AGE).
 For example, if the poet is thirteen years old, the parent would write: POEM AGE 13.

 5. A parent must copy and paste this sentence.
 I (NAME OF PARENT) GIVE MY PERMISSION FOR MY SON/DAUGHTER TO SUBMIT THIS POEM TO THE POETRY POST CHALLENGE.
 IF IT IS CHOSEN, I AGREE THAT THE POEM AND MY SON/DAUGHTER’S NAME CAN BE POSTED ONLINE VIA MARY AMATO’S INSTAGRAM/FACEBOOK ACCOUNT.

 If you prefer only a first name to be listed if the poem is chosen, make that clear in your email.